Fleeting Beauty

 “Once we’ve dealt with the other tribe, you’ll be able to retreat to your sanctuaries.”

-With a broad smile, Lander spun towards his friend and gripped his shoulders.
+With a broad smile, Lander turned towards his friend and gripped his shoulders.
 As his grin widened, Lander patted Neville’s cheek.
 “It’s these jaunts that remind me of the importance of our struggles.”

 “Then use this inspiration to create a plan to disrupt the impending assault from Cedric and his packs.”

 Lander lifted his hand, blocking his view of the violet sea of flowers.
 Instantly, his skin rippled, and his fingers transformed into thick talons.
-His gaze lingered on the implements of destruction for several heartbeats as a silence wrapped itself around the two shifters.
-The thump of Lander’s knees slamming into the ground shattered the fledgling stillness.
-With a heavy sigh, Lander lifted his rippling paw and slammed it into the ground, pulverizing a patch of verdant grass.
+His gaze lingered on the implements of destruction for several breaths as a silence wrapped itself around the two shifters.
+The thump of Lander’s knees slamming into the ground shattered the fragile stillness.
+With a heavy sigh, Lander lifted his rippling paw and slammed it into the ground, pulverizing a patch of grass.

-“Despite our long friendship,” Lander said, turning away from the field of flowers, “you’ve constantly missed the point of these trips.”
+“Despite our long friendship,” Lander said, turning away from the field of flowers, “you keep missing the point of these trips.”

 With a groan, Neville paused beside a leafless tree.
 “If I’m missing the reason, please explain it.”

-Lander halted between two trees and raised his finger to a drooping branch.
+Lander’s gaze flicked between two trees as he pointed to a drooping branch.
 He traced the laden bough with his knuckles and twisted his head toward Neville.
-“If we don’t constantly remind ourselves about what we are fighting to protect, we risk turning into the monsters we’re defending against.”
+“If we don’t remind ourselves what we’re fighting to protect, we risk turning into the monsters we’re defending against.”

 “Do you really think we’ll end up like Cedric by ignoring the simple beauty the world can offer?”